SkoolNotes/Taproot/21ENG301/_KBhThereThereEssayPrep.md

 > Choose one character from the novel and discuss why his or her
 > narrative is 1st, 2nd, or 3rd person.
 What effect does the form of
-> narrativehave on how we read, understand, know the character?
+> narrative have on how we read, understand, know the character?

 ## Processing the prompt